damned-trooper/ADPassword/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Fork reason
+Original code used binding to samAccountName.
+In some cases sanAccountName maybe different with login.
+This fork use userPrincipalName in ldap filter.